jayphd/jayphd.github.io/index.md

 <img src="/assets/Jayesh.png" alt ="" width="250" height="300" align='right'>

 Thank you for visiting my website.
 I am a postdoctoral research associate in the  <a href="https://efmlab.nd.edu/">Environmental Fluid Mechanics Lab</a> at the <a href="https://www.nd.edu/">University of Notre Dame</a>.
-I am studying atmospheric boundary layer processes using observations from research cruises in the Indian Ocean.
+I am studying atmospheric boundary layer processes and air-sea interactions using observations from research cruises in the Indian Ocean.
 Previously, I was at the <a href="https://ncas.ac.uk/">National Centre for Atmospheric Science (NCAS)</a>, University of Leeds, where I studied the effects of mountain ranges on winds and rainfall during the Indian summer monsoon in climate models as a part of the <a href="http://www.met.reading.ac.uk/~sws05agt/improve/">IMPROVE project.</a></p>